-The last decade has seen an explosion in clinical trials for therapies focused on rare diseases.
-PhRMA reports that there are more than 800 orphan drugs currently in development or regulatory review.
-While rare diseases are rare in a singular sense, when combined, they affect more than 10 percent of the U.S. population.
-According to the NIH, 95 percent of rare diseases have no approved medicines and more than 85 percent are serious or life-threatening.
+The last decade has seen an explosion in rare disease clinical trials for therapies focused on these diseases.
+PhRMA reports that there are more than 700 orphan drugs currently in development or regulatory review.
+While rare diseases are rare in a singular sense, when combined, 1 in 10 Americans has a rare disease.
+According to the PhRMA, 90 percent of rare diseases have no approved medicines.
+Fifty percent of people affected by rare diseases are children, 30% of whom will not survive until their 5th birthday.
 So, the growth of company pipelines and the development of government strategies to fight this war are welcome signs for millions.

-How do you find people with a rare disease to volunteer for your trial?
+How do you find people with a rare disease to volunteer for enrolling in your rare disease clinical trial?
 That is a question facing the clinical operations teams at many biopharmaceutical companies.
-With years of evidence that most trials take much longer than expected to enroll, including those with broad-based chronic conditions, it seems like enrolling a rare disease-focused trial would be an insurmountable task.
+With years of evidence that most trials take much longer than expected to enroll, including those with broad-based chronic conditions, it seems like enrolling in a rare disease-focused trial would be an insurmountable task.
 Not true.
 The key is knowing where to look, who to collaborate with, and asking a simple question: How can I add value to the lives of individuals with a rare disease and with their support network?

-Here are two things to keep in mind when trying to recruit study subjects for a rare disease trial:
+Two things to keep in mind when trying to recruit study subjects for rare disease clinical trials:

 Enlist Advocacy and Support Groups